Aniketcode/mern-creator-dashboard/readme.txt

  12.Responsive across all devices leverages with tailwindcss media queries 13.Clean & modular ui
  14. Admin dashboard to manage users lists, recent activities of users, can add credits

+***** Deployement Process *****

+ Step 1.
+Add gitignore file at Frontend & Backend side to ignore env,node_modules etc Step 2.
+Added cors policy to server index file
+ Step 3.
+Added some configuration in vite.config.js to ensure server work properly Step 4.
+Push the code to github
+ Step 5.
+Login to render --> choose web service for Backend & deploy the server with env variables Step 6.
+Login to render --> choose  static service for Frontend & deploy with env variables if present Step 7.
+Copy Backend deployed & Frontend deployed url & paste to server env file also in frontend file if present Step 8.
+Redeploy by clicking button
+ Step 9 .
+Now whatever changes will be done , it automatically pushed & deploy Step 10.
+Open frontend deployed url to browser and run gthe web app